 If the characters aren’t enough to entertain the children there is a water curtain that moves back and forth.

 Little E loved her time in Nemo’s Reef.
-She would get very upset when we told her it was time to leave.
-I was so worried that she would miss not being able to go into the swimming pools.
-The splash area kept her so entertained that she never even asked about the pools.
-She did however ask about the AquaDuck but she wasn’t tall enough to go on that.
+Leaving would make Little E very upset.
+Not being able to go into the swimming pools did worry me but the splash area kept her entertained.
+She never even asked about the pools.
+She did, however, ask about the AquaDuck but she wasn’t tall enough to go on that!